 North east view looking along the East Surrey burials in Plot I Row D, with more Manchester graves behind.

-At this point, you might be interested in the following two pages from 1st Battalion, East Surrey Regiment Battalion Orders, dated 24th April 1915 (left), and 15th May 1915 (right).
+At this point, let’s take a look at two pages (above & below) from 1st Battalion, East Surrey Regiment Battalion Orders, dated 24th April 1915 (left), and 15th May 1915 (right).
 You will find all ten of the East Surrey men mentioned earlier by name listed, five on each page, but equally interesting is the subsequent list of men sent to hospital, and the nature of their wounds (one of which is self-inflicted).
 For your information G.S.W. (gun shot wound) refers to any gun, including artillery, doubtless the cause of the majority of these injuries.

 View from the southern corner of Chester Farm looking north across Plot I. Front row, left to right: